vklachkov/blackgpib/README.md

 ## Features

 BlackGPiB can emulate a hard drive and a floppy drive.
 It also has a printer and plotter proxy.
-Current version is based on Raspberry Pi 2 or newer.
+Current version is based on Raspberry Pi 3 or newer.
+Support for Raspberry Pi 2 is not implemented due to the need to adapt the code for armv6.

 A new version for Raspberry Pi Pico is already in development.